 There are a number of tasty treats at the Jolly Holiday, one of our favorite Disneyland quick-service restaurants.
 There you can get a unique treat designed to look just like the Matterhorn Bobsleds ride—a monstrous Matterhorn macaroon.
 This dense coconut replica of the snow-covered mountain is a trip.
 It is dipped in white chocolate snow and is a treat hefty enough to share with a friend (or a yeti).

 And while the name macaroon sounds pretty similar to macaron, these tasty treats are actually quite different.
 What they both have in common is that you can get either at the Jolly Holiday.
 The giant Mickey-shaped macaron is another one of the best Disneyland snacks that Lily insisted we mention here.
-The flavor and color of macarons change with the season.
-They are currently offering raspberry rose, and it is large enough to share with a friend (or mom, right, Lily?).
+The flavor and color of some macarons change with the season.
+We especially enjoy the raspberry rose, and it is large enough to share with a friend (or mom, right, Lily?).

 Flip for Flavored Popcorn